davecg/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

+>>takes a list of strings and allows you to process them with another command
 >>cat somefile.txt | xargs -I% echo blah blah %